-PSYC4112: Human Diversity
+PSYC4112 : Human Diversity

 This course examines the multifaceted levels of diversity in humanity and will review ways to approach diversity in a sensitive and appropriate manner.
 Topics to be covered include a history of human diversity, cultural diversity, age differences, gender issues, spirituality, sexuality, religious diversity, physical impairments, and how to be sensitive to issues of diversity as they pertain to working with people.
 Key human rights and understandings will be explored.
+Credits 3

-CLTA1550: Introduction to Cultural Anthropology
+PSYC1550: Introduction to Psychology CLTA1550: Introduction to Cultural Anthropology

-PSYC4512: Social Psychology
+PSYC4512 : Social Psychology